SAP/spartacus-docs/_pages/dev/ssr/server-side-rendering-optimization.md

 ### renderKeyResolver

-`renderKeyResolver` is a function that accepts `(req: Request) => string`, which maps the current request to a specific render key.
+`renderKeyResolver` is a function with the signature `(req: Request) => string`, which maps the current request to a specific render key.
 The `renderKeyResolver` allows you to override the default key generator so that you can differentiate between rendered pages with custom keys.

 By default, `renderKeyResolver` it uses the full request URL.